Genetic Information

 Related Variants in This Domain

-No evidence of other pathogenic variants at position 1548 in gene BCORL1
+No evidence of other pathogenic variants at this position in gene BCORL1.

 Computational Analysis